-Calculators must be: Calculators must not: of a size suitable for use on the desk; either battery or solar powered; free of lids, cases and covers which have printed instructions or formulas.
-The candidate is responsible for the following: be designed or adapted to offer any of these facilities: - language translators; symbolic algebra manipulation; symbolic differentiation or integration; communication with other machines or the internet; be borrowed from another candidate during an examination for any reason; the calculator's power supply; the calculator's working condition; clearing anything stored in the calculator. have retrievable information stored in them - this includes: databanks; dictionaries; mathematical formulas; text.
+Calculators must be:

+- of a size suitable for use on the desk;

+- either battery or solar powered;

+- free of lids, cases and covers which have printed instructions or formulae.

+Calculators must not:

+- be designed or adapted to offer any of these facilities:

+- language translators;

+- symbolic algebra manipulation;

+- symbolic differentiation or integration;

+- communication with other machines or the internet;

+- be borrowed from another candidate during an examination for any reason;

+- have retrievable information stored in them.
+This includes:

+- databanks;

+- dictionaries;

+- mathematical formulae;

+- text.